OfficeDev/microsoft-teams-library-js/apps/teams-perf-test-app/README.md

 yarn start-perf-app
 ```

-or if you have already built the App SDK and would like to build and run directly from the project directory teams-perf-app, simply `yarn build` and `yarn start` there.
+or if you have already built the Teams JavaScript client SDK and would like to build and run directly from the project directory teams-perf-app, simply `yarn build` and `yarn start` there.

 ## Troubleshooting